tharuAnish/tharuanish/README.md

 ## About Me

 I am a passionate Web Developer | Engineer.
-I specialize in frontend development and have experience in backend integrations.
+Specialize in frontend development and have experience in backend integrations.
 I like working with modern technologies and creating user-friendly applications.

 - 🔭 I’m currently working on various web projects and open-source contributions.
 - 🌱 I’m continuously learning and improving my skills in web development.